terryum/tf.data-for-keras-and-tensorflow-estimator/README.md

 #### 4. Use a custom estimator created by using Keras
 You may want to build a custom model using Keras and train it using your large-scale data.
 One of the easiest ways to do it is (i) to write a TF record file, (ii) make a tf.data.Dataset from it, (iii) buile a model using Keras, (iv) convert the model to an estimator using `model_to_estimator`, (v) train the model like the previous example.

+#### 5. Access the data on google cloud
+This code explain how to upload your data from local to a google storage (bucket), get the list of files on the bucket, and train the model using the data on the bucket.

 <br>